Moffein/SniperClassic/Release/README.md

 - Added Risk of Options support to some settings.
 	- This may reset your keybinds, but you can now change them in-game.

-TODO: spotter display interaction with resolution
 TODO: emote support
 TODO: new spotter indicator
-Language todo: rewrite secondary for ES/DE/CN
+Language todo: rewrite secondary for ES/DE/CN/RU

 - Hard Impact
 	- Reduced charge time from 4s -> 3s